-Just briefly about myself, I’m a senior in LSA majoring in Anthropology and Spanish and minoring in history.
+Just a brief bit about myself, I am a senior majoring in Anthropology and Spanish and minoring in history.
 I’m from New York City and I have been involved in Model UN since my freshman year of high school.
-I was able to attend various conferences as a high school student, all of which took place in Manhattan, many of which included a trip to the United Nations Headquarters.
+I was able to attend various conferences as a high school student, many of which included a trip to the United Nations Headquarters.
 I served as the President of the Model UN club at my high school in my junior and senior years, and was tasked with teaching young delegates the techniques necessary to enjoy and succeed in Model UN.
-This experience, coupled with my time as a delegate, allows me great insight into both the trials and the joys which come with preparation and participation in Model UN, and I hope this will help me to guide you as delegates with grace.
-I have served as an Associate Director at MUNUM 30 on the topic of the Mexican Drug Cartels as head of the Sinaloa Room; an Associate Director at MUNUM XXIX on the topic of the British Civil War as head of the Irish Room; and I started a rapporteur as a freshman at MUNUM XXXVIII on the topic of the Boshin War and Meiji Restoration in Japan.
-Thus, I bring the experience of heading multiple JOINT committees back and am extremely excited to serve as director this coming conference with Nicholas.
+This experience, coupled with my time as a delegate, gives me great insight into both the trials and the joys which come with preparation and participation.
+I hope these experiences will help me to guide you as delegates with grace.

+As you research and prepare for this committee, please feel free to reach out to me via email.
 I hope you are as excited for MUNUM XXXI as I am!

-Co-Director, Joint Committee – Congo Crisis
+Co-Director, Joint Crisis Committee: Congo Crisis